Discipleship

 I’m thrilled that Alyson has published an important book about stepping away from the chaotic noise of the world and into the rest of Jesus in “Come Away and Rest: A Guide to Personal Spiritual Retreats.”

-Like many biblical terms, such as hope, love, and joy, we have to define what Scripture means by ransom.
+Like many biblical terms, such as hope, love, and joy, we have to define what Scripture means by ransom, and how Christ ransomed us shapes that understanding.

 There’s No Fast Track to Spiritual Growth

 Growing spiritually should be of high importance for every believer.
-But how can we begin to?
+But how can we begin to grow toward spiritual growth?

-Many Christians who’ve gone to church all their adult lives (especially those under fifty) can’t recall having heard a single sermon on heaven.
+Many Christians who’ve gone to church all their adult lives (especially those under fifty) can’t recall hearing a single sermon on lies about heaven.

 How Is God Transforming You?